Plebware/Plebware.github.io/author/journalistic/_posts/2026-08-12-when-poverty-meets-the-system.md

 This article is an educational account based on a reported real-world situation.

-The people involved have been deliberately anonymised.
+The people involved have been deliberately anonymized.

 The article does not establish that any individual, police officer, welfare official, Community Policing Forum member, or other organisation acted unlawfully.